 Each folder resource in a given storage is identified by folderId, which is a string that MUST be unique in the context of that storage (under the same BASE_URL).
 The folderId is assigned by the storage server.

 Each folder also has a name, which is used to construct the location (path).
+The name is a string which MUST be unique in the context of the folder’s parent folder in the hierarchy of the storage.
+However, the name of the root folder SHALL be an empty string while its path SHALL have the value of “/”.

-Editor’s note: FFS details of how path is constructed from object/folder names.
+The path for any folder (other than the root folder) in the network storage is made up of a sequence of folder names starting from the root folder and ending with the given folder’s name where the folder names are separated by “/”(U+002F) character.